Xtremilicious/gameHDR/README.md

 GameHDR is a user-friendly tool that allows you to create custom shortcuts for your favorite games with HDR (High Dynamic Range) enabled.

-This enables HDR on your monitor only while playing specific games.
+This allows you to enable HDR on your monitor only while playing specific games.

 **Note:** GameHDR is designed for Windows operating systems only.
 Tested for Windows 11 version 23H2.